Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 What is "Castle Town Murakami Machiya Doll Tour"?

-The "dolls" are diverse, ranging from Hina dolls and hanging dolls from the early Edo period to the present day, heroic warrior dolls, simple clay dolls, and collections of mascot dolls from famous confectionery manufacturers.
+The "dolls" are diverse, ranging from Hina dolls and hanging dolls from the early Edo period to the present day, brave warrior dolls, simple clay dolls, and collections of mascot dolls from famous confectionery manufacturers.
 It's fun to search for your favorite "doll."

-The 26th Murakami Castle Town Doll Tour
+27th Murakami Castle Town Doll Tour

-Time: 9:00-17:00 *Opening times vary depending on participating stores.
+Time: 9:00-17:00 *Opening times vary depending on participating stores

 Admission: Free